jadecobra/python_tdd_exercises/source/AttributeError.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-I could repeat the above as a drill to help remember the solution
+I could repeat the above tests as a drill to help remember the solution

 RED: make it fail
 ~~~~~~~~~~~~~~~~~